QCD corrections to the Golden decay channel of the Higgs boson: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we have computed the mixed QCD-electroweak corrections to the partial decay width of $H \to e^+ e^- \mu^+ \mu^-$ channel.
-It is one of the most important decay channels to study Higgs properties at LHC and for new physics searches in the Higgs sector.
-In-house codes are developed to systematically compute contributing two-loop matrix elements at $\mathcal{O}(\alpha \alpha_s)$ using the projector technique.
-The bare two-loop matrix elements are found to be free from IR divergences but contain UV divergences, which are regularized using dimensional regularization and are eliminated by on-shell counter-term renormalization procedure.
-The whole calculation is implemented in publicly available event generator {\tt{Hto4l}} code to perform the phase space integration over final state leptons and to obtain the improved predictions for partial decay width.
-In $G_\mu$ scheme, the mixed QCD-electroweak correction to the partial decay width for Higgs mass 125 GeV is found to be 0.27$\%$ of the LO prediction for fixed QCD coupling.
-With respect to the NLO electroweak correction, the mixed QCD-electroweak correction is about 18\%.
-The corrections can be significantly larger for Higgs mass above $t \bar t$ threshold, which is relevant to various BSM scenarios.
+In this paper, we have computed the mixed QCD-electroweak corrections to the partial decay width of the $H \to e^+ e^- \mu^+ \mu^-$ channel.
+It is one of the most crucial decay channels to study the Higgs properties at the LHC and for new physics searches in the Higgs sector.
+In-house codes are developed to systematically compute the contributing two-loop matrix elements at $\mathcal{O}(\alpha \alpha_s)$ using the projector technique.
+The bare two-loop matrix elements are found to be free from IR divergences but contain UV divergences, which are regularized using dimensional regularization and eliminated by the on-shell counter-term renormalization procedure.
+The whole calculation is implemented in the publicly available event generator {\tt{Hto4l}} code to perform the phase-space integration over the final state leptons and to obtain the improved predictions for the partial decay width.
+In the $G_\mu$ scheme, the mixed QCD-electroweak correction to the partial decay width for the Higgs mass of 125 GeV is found to be 0.27$\%$ (18\%) of the LO prediction (NLO EW correction) for the fixed QCD coupling.
+With the running coupling, the corrections become larger.
+The corrections can be significantly larger for the Higgs mass above the $t \bar t$ threshold, which is relevant to various BSM scenarios.

-For invariant mass distribution of final state lepton pairs, the two-loop corrections with respect to LO are flat, while with respect to NLO electroweak corrections, they can reach up to 40\% in certain bins.
-For angular distributions, which are crucial in measurements of spin-$CP$ properties of the Higgs boson, the corrections with respect to the LO are of the order 0.56\% in bins around $\phi =180^\circ$ when using the running $\alpha_s$.
-We also note that there are kinematic and angular bins in which the mixed QCD-EW corrections dominate the NLO EW corrections.
+For the invariant mass distribution of the final state lepton pairs, the two-loop corrections with respect to the LO can cross 0.35\% in the lower bins depending on the scale choice.
+For the angular distributions, which are crucial in measuring the spin-$CP$ properties of the Higgs boson, the corrections with respect to the LO are of the order 0.6\% in the bins around $\phi =180^\circ$ when using the running $\alpha_s$.
+We also note that there are kinematic and angular bins in which the mixed QCD-electroweak corrections dominate the NLO EW corrections.
 These results may be helpful in probing new physics in the Higgs sector.
-Needless to say that our computational framework also allows predictions for $H \to \gamma \gamma, \; \gamma Z, \;\gamma \ell^+ \ell^-, Z\ell^+ \ell^-$ decays.
-In addition to that, we can also use the ingredients calculated in this paper to predict $\mathcal{O}(\alpha \alpha_s)$ corrections for $H \to \ell^+ \ell^- \ell^+ \ell^- \; (\ell = e,\mu)$.
+Needless to say, our computational framework also allows predictions for $H \to \gamma \gamma, \; \gamma Z, \;\gamma \ell^+ \ell^-, Z\ell^+ \ell^-$ decays.
+In addition to that, we can also use the ingredients calculated in this paper to predict $\mathcal{O}(\alpha \alpha_s)$ corrections for the $H \to \ell^+ \ell^- \ell^+ \ell^- \; (\ell = e,\mu)$.